André Esteves: Arrest and release

-On 25 November 2015, Esteves was arrested as part of a scandal investigation into Petrobras after he was investigated for his bank's dealings with the oil company.
-On November 29, 2015 it was reported that the Brazilian Supreme Court decided to extend his arrest, according to Esteves's lawyer.
-According to the same report by Bloomberg News, BTG Pactual's partners were in talks to buy Esteves's 22% to 24% stake including a "golden share" which had given him control of the firm.
+On 25 November 2015, Esteves was arrested as part of a scandal investigation into Petrobras and his bank's dealings with the oil company.
 Three weeks later, on December 17, 2015, Esteves was released from prison.
 BTG's bonds and shares subsequently increased.
 Esteves had to remain at home until he found employment, the Brazilian supreme court said in a statement.
 Judge Teori Zavascki ruled that Esteves could not have any management role in any of the companies being investigated as part of the corruption probe.
 The names of those companies were kept sealed.
-Shares of BTG rose 7.7 percent to 15.62 reais at 3:55 p.m. in Sao Paulo, after gaining as much as 12 percent.
+Shares of BTG rose 7.7 percent to 15.62 reais at 3:55 p.m. in São Paulo, after gaining as much as 12 percent.
 The company's $1 billion of notes due 2020 rose 3.1 cents to 72.15 cents on the dollar.
-Esteves’s attorneys argued that he was only arrested because he's one of the wealthiest people in Brazil, according to court documents filed this month with the supreme court.
+Esteves's attorneys argued that he was only arrested because he's one of the wealthiest people in Brazil, according to court documents filed this month with the supreme court.

-On the 27 April 2016, hours after Brazil's Supreme Court freed him from house arrest, a smiling Esteves addressed employees at Grupo BTG Pactual’s headquarters.
-The bank confirmed in a statement that he will be a senior partner, advising on strategy and the development of activities and operations.
-In his remarks, Esteves denied wrongdoing, as he has in the past; as part of Operation Carwash.
-Brazil's high court lifted that order, and Esteves’s lawyer, Antonio Carlos de Almeida Castro, said by text message that the billionaire is free of all charges and can return to the office.
-BTG shares rose 1.6 percent to 19.97 reais as of 4:38 p.m. in Sao Paulo trading on Wednesday.
-It followed a 6.2 percent rally on Tuesday.
+On 27 April 2016, a smiling Esteves addressed employees at Grupo BTG Pactual's headquarters.
+The bank confirmed in a statement that he would be a senior partner, advising on strategy and the development of activities and operations.
+In his remarks, Esteves denied wrongdoing.
+Brazil's high court lifted that order, and Esteves's lawyer, Antonio Carlos de Almeida Castro, said by text message that the billionaire is free of all charges and can return to the office.